cdbharath/panda_simulation/README.md

 Research under Prof Berk Calli (Manipulation and Environmental Robotics Lab, Worcester Polytechnic Institute)

 This is a part of benchmarking vision based grasping algorithms project.
 The repository provides a simulation environment for Franka Panda robot build in Gazebo.
 The joints are effort controlled.
-The gripper uses [grasp plugin](https://github.com/JenniferBuehler/gazebo-pkgs "grasp plugin")  for simulation the grasps.
+The gripper uses [grasp plugin](https://github.com/JenniferBuehler/gazebo-pkgs "grasp plugin")  for simulating the grasps.

 ## Installation Instructions
 ```